ToNi3141/Rasterix/README.md

 It is likely, that your verialtor installation has another path than it is configured in the `qtRasterizer.pro` file.
 Let the variable  `VERILATOR_PATH` point to your verilator installation and rebuild the project.

-Note: Currently the build is only tested on OS X. The .pro file must be adapted for other operating systems.
+Note: Currently the build is only tested on OS X and linux.
+The .pro file must be adapted for other operating systems.

 There exists a second project `example/qtDebug/qtRasterizerGL`.
 This project uses the native OpenGL implementation of your machine.
 You can compare this output with the output of the simulation.
 The content must be equal.

 # Unit-Tests
 Unit-tests for the Verilog code can be found under `./unittests`.